tdep-developers/tdep-tutorials/00_preparation/installation/README.md

 ## Compiling

 `TDEP` is written in modern Fortran, and requires a working Fortran environment.
 All system-specific settings are saved in a file called `important_settings`.
-There are some example `important_settings.target` template files in the [`examples/build`](./examples/build) folder.
+There are some example `important_settings.target` template files in the [`examples/build`](https://github.com/tdep-developers/tdep/tree/main/examples/build) folder of the `TDEP` repository.
 We advise to pick the one closest to your target system and adjust the respective fields.

 ## Requirements